ThronesCon: Australia Gets A Dedicated ‘Game Of Thrones’ Convention, But Who Are The Guests?

 Along with these Game of Thrones guests will be cosplayer, AstroKerrie.
 According to her bio, AstroKerrie has “won the Perth round of the 2016 Comic-Con Championships of cosplay, and the 2015 Riot Australian wide League of Legends cosplay competition.”
 In the LARPing world, she is also the Ambassador for Australia’s largest LARP Company, Epic Armoury, as well as being one of the organizers for the Sci-fi game, Project Summer.

-As will all conventions, this information in regard to celebrity guests is correct at the time of publication, but guests may cancel from time to time according to conflicting schedule commitments.
+As with all conventions, this information in regard to celebrity guests is correct at the time of publication, but guests may cancel from time to time according to conflicting schedule commitments.
 However, the Game of Thrones celebrity guests will endeavor to attend ThronesCon.

 According to the Sydney Morning Herald, event director, Pete J. Smith, revealed a replica of the Iron Throne will also be present at ThronesCon for guests to enjoy.